seanox/devwex/manuals/en/description.md

 with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and a Telnet-base remote access to control the container.
 Further servers and modules as well as applications can be integrated via the available APIs.
-The runtime container and the included servers are pure Java implementations and can be used on many operating systems with the appropriate runtime environment.
+The runtime container and the included servers are Java implementations and can be used on many operating systems with the appropriate runtime environment.

 - - -